Castlevania II: Belmont's Revenge: Gameplay

-Development
+Development and release

 The North American version of the game changes one of the sub-weapons, replacing the cross with an axe.
 The cross had a long-range horizontal trajectory similar to the fireball whip, while the axe can go in an upward arc motion that can go through walls and barriers.
 The Konami GB Collection, released in Japan and Europe only, restores the original cross.

 The packaging artwork for the North American and European versions was created by Tom Dubois, who designed the packaging for many other Konami titles outside Japan.

+The game was released in Japan on July 12, 1991.

 The game has seen a re-release for the Castlevania Anniversary Collection in 2019.

 Reception

 IGN thought the game made better use of the Game Boy's hardware than the first Castlevania handheld game, and applauded its inclusion of traditional Castlevania items, weapons, and having a cleaner graphical aesthetic.
 It was still hurt, however, by a lack of character speed and its short play time.
 GameSpy called it one of the best action games on the original Game Boy.
 Game Informer's Tim Turi considers it the best Castlevania game on the original Game Boy; he cited the improved graphics and use of sub-weapons.